T20X/notes/C++Expressions.md

 When an implementation introduces a temporary object of a class that has a non-trivial constructor ([class.default.ctor], [class.copy.ctor]), it shall ensure that a constructor is called for the temporary object.
 Similarly, the destructor shall be called for a temporary with a non-trivial destructor ([class.dtor]).
 Temporary objects are destroyed as the last step in evaluating the full-expression ([intro.execution]) that (lexically) contains the point where they were created.
 This is true even if that evaluation ends in throwing an exception.
 The value computations and side effects of destroying a temporary object are associated only with the full-expression, not with any specific subexpression

-If a temporary object has a reference member initialized by another temporary object, lifetime extension applies recursively to such a member's initializer.
+If a temporary object has a reference member initialized by another temporary object, lifetime extension applies only **ONCE** to such a member's initializer.
 [Example 4:
 struct S {
   const int &m;